karsterr/karsterr/README.md

 ### Glad to see you here!
 I’m a full-stack developer who has various tech skills.
 I got plenty of command line experience for a long time.
 Also I'm a intermediate Linux and FreeBSD user.
 I experienced some programming and markup languages like Python, C, HTML, CSS, JavaScript etc. I'm currently learning ReactJS.
-Nowadays I'm working on Bilgisayar Birimi repo.
+Nowadays I'm working on Bilgisayar Bilimi repo.

 <br/>